About ExpressRoute virtual network gateways

-When you create a virtual network gateway, you specify several settings.
-One of the required settings specifies whether the gateway will be used for ExpressRoute or Site-to-Site VPN traffic.
-In the Resource Manager deployment model, the setting is '-GatewayType'.
+When you create a virtual network gateway, you need to specify several settings.
+One of the required settings, '-GatewayType', specifies whether the gateway is used for ExpressRoute, or VPN traffic.
+The two gateway types are:

-When network traffic is sent on a private connection, you use the gateway type 'ExpressRoute'.
-This is also referred to as an ExpressRoute gateway.
-When network traffic is sent encrypted across the public Internet, you use the gateway type 'Vpn'.
-This is referred to as a VPN gateway.
+Vpn - To send encrypted traffic across the public Internet, you use the gateway type 'Vpn'.
+This is also referred to as a VPN gateway.
 Site-to-Site, Point-to-Site, and VNet-to-VNet connections all use a VPN gateway.